MeRupamGanguly/SDE2-Notes/README.md

 }
 ```
 ## What are the different Design Patterns you know and Explain each with GOLANG.
 - Sigleton: Singleton pattern ensures a Class/Struct has only one Instance.
 And provide a global point of access to that instance.
-That instance should be designed to be Thread-safe so Multiple go-routines can acess it concurently without create multiple instances of the Class.
-Global Configs, Database Conncection, Logging service, are where we can use Singleton approach.
+That instance should be designed to be Thread-safe so Multiple go-routines can access it concurrently without create multiple instances of the Class.
+Global Configs, Database Connection, Logging service, are where we can use Singleton approach.
 ```go
 type Config struct{
 	configs map[string] string